tanberry/samples/terraform-getting-started.md

 ## Provision the infrastructure

-After verifying that Terraform initialised successfully and generated an execution plan, use the `apply` command to provision the infrastructure with the defined resources.
+After verifying that Terraform initialised successfully and generated an execution plan, use the `apply` command to provision the infrastructure.

 ```shell
 $ terraform apply